-It was founded by UK Research and Innovation (UKRI)’s Medical Research Council and the National Institute of Health Research (NIHR) with a joint investment of £2.1 million in March 2020 and is led by the University of Oxford.
+It was founded by UK Research and Innovation (UKRI)’s Medical Research Council and the National Institute of Health Research (NIHR) with a joint investment of £2.1 million in March 2020.
+It is led by the University of Oxford.

-The trial, which was up and running within six weeks of funding, has found one of the world’s first COVID-19 treatments, dexamethasone.
-This cheap, readily available steroid was shown to reduce deaths of patients in hospital with COVID-19 by one third.
+The trial was up and running within six weeks of funding and found one of the world’s first COVID-19 treatments, dexamethasone.
+This cheap, readily available steroid was shown to reduce deaths of hospitalised COVID-19 patients by one third.

-It’s estimated that dexamethasone has saved the lives of around 22,000 COVID-19 patients in the UK and one million lives globally so far (predictions up to March 2021).
+It’s estimated that dexamethasone saved the lives of around 22,000 COVID-19 patients in the UK and one million lives globally by March 2021.

 In February 2021, new preliminary findings revealed that tocilizumab, an anti-inflammatory drug often used to treat rheumatoid arthritis, also reduces the risk of death for hospitalised patients with severe COVID-19.

-The RECOVERY trial has now been expanded internationally to Indonesia and Nepal, where it will initially focus on the treatments aspirin and colchicine, since those are readily available and affordable.
+The trial expanded in early 2021 to Indonesia and Nepal, where it initially focused on the treatments aspirin and colchicine, since those were readily available and affordable.
 Like RECOVERY in the UK, new drugs will be added over time.